PHIRIFIRI/C-My-Recipe-Program/README.md

 # C-My-Recipe-Program.
 Create your own recipe.

-Please the follow the instruction listed below.
+Please follow the instruction listed below.
 Use visual studio IDE to run the project.
 This recipe program does the following :
 -prompts the user to enter number of ingredients.